 We’re going to review a unique customer insight in this example.
 Specifically, we’re going to understand how to work out the number of customers with multiple product purchases.
+You may watch the full video of this tutorial at the bottom of this blog.

 While this might seem like a relatively logical calculation, there’s actually more to it when using DAX.